rackspace/runway/docs/source/module_configuration/custom.rst

 Runway can import Python modules that can perform custom deployments with your own set of Runway modules.
-Let's say for example you want to have Runway execute an Ansible playbook to create an EC2 security group as one of the steps in the middle of your runway deployment list - this is possible with your own plugin.
+Let's say for example you want to have Runway execute an Ansible playbook to create an EC2 security group as one of the steps in the middle of your Runway deployment list - this is possible with your own plugin.
 The custom plugin support allows you to mix-and-match natively supported modules (e.g. CloudFormation, Terraform) with plugins you write providing additional support for non-native modules.
 Although written in